hrc2/hrc2.github.io/people/_posts/2018-08-01-jihyun-jeong.md

 alum: false
 ---

-JiHyun Jeong is a 2nd year Ph.D student in the lab studying trust in collaborative human-machine decision-making.
+JiHyun Jeong is a 2nd year Ph.D student in the lab.
+She's interested in social interactions and trust between humans and robots particularly in decision-making contexts.